farcasterxyz/hub-monorepo/packages/hub-nodejs/examples/contract-signatures/README.md

 Every onchain action in the Farcaster protocol can be performed by a third party on behalf of the end user by collecting a typed signature and providing it to the Farcaster smart contracts.
 This makes it possible to pay gas and sponsor onchain transactions for your users without asking them to pay a fee or send a transaction from their wallet.

 The structured format of EIP-712 signatures makes them more secure for the end user and easier for wallets to parse, but they can be difficult to construct and work with as an application developer.
-This demo app shows how to call every signature based function in the Farcaster contracts, including registering an account, transferring an fid, and adding/removing signer keys.
+This demo app shows how to call every signature based function in the Farcaster contracts, including registering an account, transferring a fid, and adding/removing signer keys.

 This example uses [Hardhat](https://hardhat.org/) to run a local node that simulates OP Mainnet, where the Farcaster contracts are deployed.